rexresearch

 provision of the electrode carrier has the advantage that a

-compact structural component is created with a defined arrangement
+compact structural component is created with a defined

-of the strip electrodes.
+arrangement of the strip electrodes.

-[0032]It can be advantageous particularly for applications related
+[0032]It can be advantageous particularly for applications

-coating arrangement with two vertically arranged substrates,
+enables a coating arrangement with two vertically arranged

 [0033]According to a preferred embodiment of the invention, the

-strip electrodes comprise wire electrodes which are insulated from
+strip electrodes comprise wire electrodes which are insulated

-arranged with a particularly narrow spacing distance.
-This has a
+they can be arranged with a particularly narrow spacing

-positive effect on the setting of an essentially smooth and
+distance.
+This has a positive effect on the setting of an

-electrodes have advantages with reference to the freedom of the
+reference to the freedom of the configuration of the electrode

-electrode strips are formed in a layer-type manner on the surface
+arrangement.
+Alternatively, the electrode strips are formed in a

-of the electrode carrier.
-The layer-type configuration is
+layer-type manner on the surface of the electrode carrier.
+The

-advantageous because of the reduced capacitive coupling in this
+layer-type configuration is advantageous because of the reduced

-case between adjacent electrode strips.
+capacitive coupling in this case between adjacent electrode

 [0034]For the purpose of realisation of the above-mentioned